 Learn more about our Principles & Practices or seek answers to common questions. – FAQ

 Contact the NC State Faculty Ombuds for more information, to discuss an issue or situation confidentially, or to set up an appointment.
+Here’s a link if you are a student or want to contact Student Ombuds Services.

 Provide Feedback to the Faculty Ombuds Office.